Quantum algorithms for quantum chemistry and quantum materials science: Simulation challenges in molecular and materials science

 \subsection{Dynamical quantum effects in materials}

 Many experiments on condensed-matter systems do not probe the equilibrium properties of the system, but rather dynamical properties.
 For example, the main workhorse of mesoscopic quantum physics is \textit{electron transport}, i.e. the response of the system when it is coupled to electron reservoirs and a voltage is applied~\cite{nazarov2009quantum}.
 Likewise, material properties are often probed through scattering experiments, such as neutron scattering or angle-resolved photoemission spectroscopy (ARPES)~\cite{Damascelli_2004}, which probe dynamical properties such as the {structure factor or spectral function}.
-Going beyond spectral properties, the \textit{non-equilibrium real-time dynamics} of quantum systems have increasingly come into focus, both because of experiments that can probe quantum dynamics at atomic scales and because of fundamental interest in equilibration of quantum systems.
+Going beyond spectral properties, the \textit{non-equilibrium real-time dynamics} of quantum systems has increasingly come into focus, both because of experiments that can probe quantum dynamics at atomic scales, and because of fundamental interest in studying the equilibration of quantum systems, which serves as a bridge between the theories of quantum mechanics and statistical mechanics, as discussed below.
 Experimental setups that can probe ultra-fast dynamics in materials include, for example, free-electron lasers~\cite{patterson2010coherent,weathersby2015mega} as well as other pulsed laser systems.
-These allow the application of experimental techniques, such as pump-probe spectroscopy~\cite{fischer2016invited,buzzi2018probing}, to provide novel insights into the behavior of correlated quantum systems.
+These allow the application of experimental techniques, such as pump-probe spectroscopy~\cite{fischer2016invited,buzzi2018probing}, illustrated in Figure~\ref{fig:pump-probe}, to provide novel insights into the behavior of correlated quantum systems.

-On the other hand, \textit{cold atomic gases}~\cite{bloch2008many} provide a highly controllable environment that allows systematic exploration of quantum dynamics even in the strongly interacting regime~\cite{langen2015ultracold}, see \ref{fig:optical_lattice}.
-A key advantage is that one can engineer the evolution of the system to closely follow a target model; this approach is also referred to as analog quantum simulation (see also Sec.~\ref{sec:quantum-architectures}).
+On the other hand, \textit{cold atomic gases}~\cite{bloch2008many} provide a highly controllable environment that allows systematic exploration of quantum dynamics even in the strongly interacting regime~\cite{langen2015ultracold}, see Figure~\ref{fig:optical_lattice}.
+A key advantage is that one can engineer the evolution of the system to closely follow a target model; this approach is also referred to as analog quantum simulation (see also Subsection~\ref{sec:quantum-architectures}).
 However, classical simulation still plays a crucial role in establishing the accuracy of cold atom setups.

 From a conceptual point of view, a central question has become \textit{the connection between statistical mechanics and the dynamics of closed quantum systems}.
 The general goal is to put quantum statistical mechanics on a solid conceptual foundation as well as understanding the cases where it does not apply, such as many-body localized systems~\cite{nandkishore2015many,dalessio2016quantum,abanin2019colloquium}.